davidcarbonis/brunel-nTuples/README.md

 //////////////////////////////////

-CMSSW_7_4_7 branch contains code from CMSSW_5_3_X branch which is being modified to work for Run 2 data.
+CMSSW_7_4_14 branch contains code from CMSSW_7_4_7 branch which is being modified to work for Run 2 miniAOD v2 data and MC.
-As data taking is using CMSSW_7_4_X, the branch is named CMSSW_7_4_7 as the version which data and MC is currently avaliable for (and which electron VID and MET uncertainities are avlaiable for).
+As data taking is using CMSSW_7_4_X, the branch is named CMSSW_7_4_14 as the version which data and MC is currently avaliable for (and which electron VID and MET uncertainities are avlaiable for).
-Development is currently being undertaken in CMSSW_7_4_7.
+Development is currently being undertaken in CMSSW_7_4_14.

-git cms-merge-topic ikrav:egm_id_747_v2 needs to be executed in order for electron Id and MVA to work.
+git cms-merge-topic ikrav:egm_id_7.4.12_v1 needs to be executed in order for electron Id and MVA to work.

-(git cms-merge-topic -u cms-met:METCorUnc74X needs to be executed in order for MET corrections to work?)
-Not needed to run, but may be used soon.
-Don't install unless you know what you are doing ...

-This version currently only works for miniAOD inputs.
+This version currently only works for miniAOD v2 inputs.

 To be continued ...